Alexis-Thibault/Planty/wp-content/plugins/essential-blocks/readme.txt

 Join our **[Facebook Group](https://www.facebook.com/groups/432798227512253/)**.
 Or rate us on **[WordPress](https://wordpress.org/support/plugin/essential-blocks/reviews/?rate=5#new-post)**. 😊

+##CONTRIBUTE
+The full source code is available on [GitHub Repository](https://github.com/WPDevelopers/essential-blocks-for-gutenberg).
+Feel free to contribute or report an issue.

 ##🔥 WHAT’S NEXT?
 If you like Essential Blocks, then consider checking out our other WordPress Plugins: